Jarnomer/Hive42/pipex/README.md

 # pipex

-Chaining unix command with 🇨 using pipes and forks 🍴.
+Chain unix command in style using pipes and forks 🍴.

 ## General